-I work at TopQuadrant, a leading software company in the Semantic Web world.
+I work at CCRi, a research company specializing in machine learning and analytics (especially geospatial analytics) in Charlottesville.
 My work email address is bducharme@ their domain name.

 Three papers I wrote in pursuit of my masters (note that they have an outdated e-mail address under their titles in the Acrobat versions):